-Filtering from the CMIP6 ensemble by excluding the least realistic models for Europe leads to the removal models throughout the projected temperature range, but removes more of the models that have a more modest response.
-The retention of higher sensitivity models is an emergent consequence of assessment of skill at due to more of the higher sensitivity models demonstrating a greater skill for reproducing regional processes.
-The revised temperature projections for the filtered GCMs for each region leads to a shift upwards in the median of the projected JJA temperature range, due to more of the higher sensitivity models performing well against the process based process-based criteria (Fig. 7).
-This represents may represent a particular challenge for potential applications wanting to sample where sampling regional climate responses in the lower end of the IPCC climate sensitivity range.
-Many (ECS) range is required, as many of the CMIP6 models in the lower part of the ECS likely range were excluded by our processed based assessment (Fig. 7b).
+Filtering from the CMIP6 ensemble by excluding the least realistic models for Europe leads to the removal models throughout the projected temperature range but removes more of the models that have a more modest response.
+The retention of higher sensitivity models is due to more of the higher sensitivity models demonstrating a greater skill for reproducing regional processes.
+The revised temperature projections for the filtered GCMs for each region leads to a shift upwards in the median of the projected JJA temperature range, due to more of the higher sensitivity models performing well against the process-based criteria (Fig. 7).
+This may represent a particular challenge for potential applications where sampling regional climate responses

-We see this same finding feed through to our example of performance filtered models, where the lowest temperature responses models are excluded for summer in all European regions (figure 7).
-Considering the regional impact of eliminating the models flagged as Inadequate (flagged red, Fig. 5); the lowest temperature response models are excluded in summer (JJA) for the NEU, CEU and MED (Fig. 8).
-For summer rainfall, the impact of performance filtering is less clear in the NEU and MED, however many of the modelsshowing a more neutral change in rainfall are excluded.
-Greater warming is generally linked to stronger summer drying and increased winter precipitation.
-The exclusion of many models with a more modest projected temperature increase also excludes many of the more neutral projected changes in precipitation Using the IPCC AR6 likely range for ECS (and or TCR, Hausfather et al. (2022) has also been suggested as an approach to model screening for the CMIP6 ensemble.
+- 575 in the lower end of the IPCC climate sensitivity (ECS) range is required, as many of the CMIP6 models in the lower part of the ECS likely range were excluded by our processed based assessment (Fig. 7b).
+Using the IPCC AR6 likely range for ECS (and or TCR, Hausfather et al. (2022) has also been suggested as an approach to model screening for the CMIP6 ensemble.
 Other regional sub-selection studies for CMIP6 have eliminated models with high global sensitivity (Mahony et al., 2022).
-Any assessment that excludes models based on both the performance criteria here and metrics like global climate sensitivity or global trend criteria (which tends to exclude models with higher climate sensitivities) will be left with only a small sub-set of "adequate" models.
+Any assessment that excludes models based on both the performance criteria here and metrics like global climate sensitivity or - 580 global trend criteria (which tends to exclude models with higher climate sensitivities) will be left with only a small sub-set of "adequate" models.
 This apparent tension is likely to be less evident where Global Warming Levels are instead adopted.
-Using this approach, when adopting a selection based on climate performance, such as presented here, would enable a broader set of "adequate" realisations to be explored.

-Our results contrast with the existing literature based on evaluation against historical temperature trends (Liang et al., 2020;

-Ribes et al., 2021; Tokarska et al., 2020).
-Many of the models that score well against process based process-based criteria, have a higher elimate sensitivity (ECS)ECS.
+Using this approach, when adopting a selection based on climate performance, such as presented here, would enable a broader set of "adequate" realisations to be explored. - Our results contrast with the existing literature based on evaluation against historical temperature trends (Liang et al., 2020; Ribes et al., 2021; Tokarska et al., 2020).
+Many of the models that score well against process-based criteria, have a higher ECS.
 ECS is not considered in this study as a sub-selection criterion, because the focus of this work was on the assessment of how well models capture the main regional climate processes.
-Links between plausibility of CMIP6 projections, based either on their historical global or regional temperature trends or climate sensitivity (Hausfather et al., 2022) are well established in the literature for CMIP6 (Ribes et al., 2021; Liang et al., 2020; Tokarska et al., 2020; Sherwood et al., 2020)
+Links between plausibility of CMIP6 projections, based either on their historical global or regional temperature trends or climate sensitivity (Hausfather et al., 2022) are well established in the literature for CMIP6 (Ribes et al., 2021; Liang et al., 2020; Tokarska et al., 2020).

-(Ribes et al., 2021; Liang et al., 2020; Tokarska et al., 2020).
 When the raw ensemble is weighted against performance for global trends (Fig.7a) the effect is to shift the temperature range downwards.
-This shift for our raw ensemble is not as large as typically seen for in other studies for global trends (e.g. Liang et al., 2020; Ribes et al., 2021; Tokarska et al., 2020), this may be due to our using a single ensemble member for this study, some differences in methodology, or due to summer warming in Europe being thought to be about 30% higher than the annual mean global warming (?). ?
-(Ribes et al., 2022).
+This shift for our raw ensemble is not as large as typically seen for in other studies for global trends (e.g. Liang et al., 2020; Ribes et al., 2021; Tokarska et al., 2020), this may be due to our using a single ensemble member for this study, some differences in methodology, or due to summer warming in Europe being thought to be about 30% higher than the annual mean global warming (Ribes et al., 2022). - 595